Bake Wasp Nests in Mühlviertel

 Let stand for about half an hour (until the volume has roughly doubled).
 Brush with a little liquid butter and bake in the preheated oven at 170 ° C until golden yellow (approx. 20 - 25 min.)

-Remove from the pan and sprinkle with sugar.
+Remove from the pan and then sprinkle with sugar.

-Source: Thomas Friesenecker, Garni Hotel Hubertus in Freistadt
+Source: Thomas Friesenecker and Garni Hotel Hubertus in Freistadt

 More simple recipes

-You can find more recipes from the regions of the world in Volker mampft's culinary trip around the world.
-With this recipe we are participating in his campaign in which he collects recipes for comfort food from all over the world.
+You can find more recipes from different regions of the world in Volker Mampft’s culinary trip around the world.
+With this recipe, we are also participating in his campaign, in which he collects recipes for comfort food from all over the world.